• Features

 Follow these steps to embed an image directly into a Gmail email:

-- From the Insert Photo page, select the photo you want to use by clicking the Upload option or click on Web Address (URL) to use an image from the internet
+4. From the Insert Photo page, select the photo you want to use by clicking the Upload option or Web Address (URL) to use an image from the internet

-- To resize your image, click on it and use the boxes to shrink or expand it — you can edit the alt text by clicking the option at the bottom of the selected image
+6. To resize your image, click on it and use the boxes to shrink or expand it.
+You can edit the alt text by clicking the option at the bottom of the selected image

 Embedding email images with Outlook

-- Click on the New mail option from the left corner
+2. Click on the New Mail option from the left corner

-- Place your cursor in your email where you want your image to appear
+3. Place your cursor in the email section where you want your image to appear

-- Resize the image using the boxes in the corners
+8. Resize the image as necessary using the boxes in the corners

 Embedding email images with Omnisend